Castles in Great Britain and Ireland: Invasion

-William, Duke of Normandy, invaded England in 1066 and one of his first actions after landing was to build Hastings Castle to protect his supply routes.
+William, Duke of Normandy, invaded England in 1066 and one of his first actions after landing was to build Pevensey Castle in September 1066 (re-using the Roman Saxon Shore fort of Anderitum), Hastings Castle to protect his supply routes (prior to the Battle of Hastings), and Dover Castle.
 Following their victory at the battle of Hastings the Normans began three phases of castle building.
 The first of these was the establishment, by the new king, of a number of royal castles in key strategic locations.
 This royal castle programme focused on controlling the towns and cities of England and the associated lines of communication, including Cambridge, Huntingdon, Lincoln, Norwich, Nottingham, Wallingford, Warwick and York.
 Of the castles built by William the Conqueror two-thirds were built in towns and cities, often those with the former Anglo-Saxon mints.
 These urban castles could make use of the existing town's walls and fortifications, but typically required the demolition of local houses to make space for them.
 This could cause extensive damage, and records suggest that in Lincoln 166 houses were destroyed, with 113 in Norwich and 27 in Cambridge.
 Some of these castles were deliberately built on top of important local buildings, such as the burhs or halls of local nobles, and might be constructed so as to imitate aspects of the previous buildings – such as the gatehouse at Rougemont Castle in Exeter, which closely resembled the previous Anglo-Saxon burh tower – this was probably done to demonstrate to the local population that they now answered to their new Norman rulers.

 The second and third waves of castle building were led by the major magnates, and then by the more junior knights on their new estates.
 The apportionment of the conquered lands by the king influenced where these castles were built.
 In a few key locations the king gave his followers compact groups of estates including the six rapes of Sussex and the three earldoms of Chester, Shrewsbury and Hereford; intended to protect the line of communication with Normandy and the Welsh border respectively.
 In these areas a baron's castles were clustered relatively tightly together, but in most of England the nobles' estates, and therefore their castles, were more widely dispersed.
 As the Normans pushed on into South Wales they advanced up the valleys building castles as they went and often using the larger castles of the neighbouring earldoms as a base.